techtek/BlinkitSolana/README.md

-Help
+Help / Important!

-- Make sure there are no spaces in the Blinkit program folder path.
+- Make sure there are no spaces or special characters like - . * % £ " etc in the Blinkit program folder path.

 - For Smarthome devices, your device need to run opensource software Tasmota.
 Device compatibility list: https://templates.blakadder.com/all.html